 After WWII, Sam moved to Tucson, Arizona, and quickly recognized Tucson had almost unlimited growth potential.
 Sam built Tucson’s first suburb, Casas Adobes, and Tucson’s first suburban shopping mall, Casas Adobes Shopping Center.
 Both continue to thrive today.

-Local Tusconans thought he was crazy to set up shop so far from the city limits, but Sam proved them wrong.
+Local Tucsonans thought he was crazy to set up shop so far from the city limits, but Sam proved them wrong.
 Eventually, he carved a championship golf course out of a cotton and alfalfa farming operation he purchased many years earlier.
 Tuscon National Golf Course would be the home of the Dean Martin/NBC Tucson National Open for decades.
 Jack Nicklaus was an amateur golfer in February 1962 when the golf course opened and was hired as the first Club Pro for Tucson National.
 By the time Jack’s four-year contract with Tucson National was completed, Jack had established himself as the greatest golfer of his generation and remains immensely popular.

-He and Giaconda would be married for 63 years before Sam succumbed to the inevitable, but Sam isn’t forgotten.
-Municipal buildings bear his name, including a Scuola di Musica, a Tucson, AZ library, and a Pima County Sheriff’s Police complex.
-In Arizona, Italy, and for the numerous families he assisted, they represent a lasting testament to Sam’s generous nature and foresight.
+Sam and Giaconda would be married for 63 years before Sam succumbed to the inevitable, but Sam isn’t forgotten.
+Municipal buildings bear his name, including a Scuola di Musica in Italy, a Tucson, Arizona library, and a Pima County Sheriff’s Police complex.
+From Arizona to Chicago to Italy, the numerous families he assisted represent an enduring testament to Sam’s generous nature and remarkable foresight.